Albanian identity card: Issuing procedure

 An Albanian identity card is requested at the local municipality (after paying the required fee; presently 1,500 lek or about €10 at the post office) where a digital picture of the bearer's face and fingerprints are taken.
 The card can be picked up in person after about 15 days, when the bearer identifies themselves with their fingerprints.

 Countries

 An Albanian ID Card is accepted as a travel document by the following countries:

-Electronic Services
+Electronic services

-Safran Aleat under the concessionary contract offers eALEAT Services, which are the new Identity Services, on behalf of the Ministry of Internal Affairs (MIA), through a secure platform that provides identity trust to any electronic transaction, for which Aleat is certified by NAEC.